cloudkamani/git-demo/README.md

 Initializr is an HTML5 templates generator to help you getting started with a new project based on HTML5 Boilerplate.
 It generates for you a clean customizable template with just what you need to start!

+Initializr is an HTML5 templates generator to help you getting started with a new project based on HTML5 Boilerplate.
+It generates for you a clean customizable template with just what you need to start!